-During the golf swing the body acts like a whip.
+During your golf swing your body acts like a whip.
 Power production begins at the feet, pushing against the ground, it travels up the legs to drive the hips forward.
 Force is transferred through the trunk to the chest upper back and arms.
 If any part of the chain is weak or stiff power is lost, the body will have to compensate somehow along the links of the chain resulting not only in loss of power but increasing the potential for injury.

-Proper Sequencing of the Golf Swing:
+Proper Sequencing - Your Golf Swing:

 Your golf swing demands a strong, flexible, coordinated and balanced body.
 It's a physically demanding full body sport; only with specific training will injuries be avoided and improvements made to the quality of your performance.
 Even if you hire a professional golf coach to work on your technique, if your body is not capable of performing the drills because of stiffness, lack of core strength of mobility problems progress will be slow, at worse may never happen.